xros/addressbook/README.md

  |      # Return a list of person instances filtered by name
  ```

- This module is built on SQLAlchemy, and it will return native SQLAlchemy instances.
+ This module is built on top of SQLAlchemy and sqlite3, running in RAM, and it will return native SQLAlchemy instances.

  For example,